Program

 The organization is staffed by:

-• five physical therapists (4 of the therapists are board certified in neurology)
+• four physical therapists (all board certified in neurology)

 • one development manager